AlexFine/DragonflyChallenges/README.md

 <li><b>iOS App Part 2: 300</b><br> We're giving you the freedom to make an epic iOS app.
 Create an awesome UI for the iOS app adding on to the iOS App challenge one. <br><i> Languages: Objective C</i></li>
 <li><b>Android App Part 2: 300</b> <br>Same as the iOS app, but with Android.<br> <i> Languages: Java</i></li>
 <li> <b>Add Regression Algorithm for Facts: 500</b> <br>Add in a regression algorithm, that takes a minimum of 20 variables, for the facts to improve results.
 Then, implement that algorithm into the search page.<br> <i> Languages: Backend of your choice, HTML, CSS, Javascript</i></li>
+<h2>Setup</h2>
+<p>This repository is not being pushed to the main site, any changes that are made will be manually added to the server.
+Therefor, you might run into some problems running the code locally.
+If you will, this will be your first challenge.
+When you want to access your facts, make sure to fix it so it doesn't look for factsalexcodeday.php but rather factsection.php.
+Let us know if there are any other big things needed in setup when running locally. </p>
 <h2>API's</h2>
 <p><b>Suggest</b> http://dragonflysearch.com/api/suggest.php?q=query</p>
 <p><b>Search</b> http://dragonflysearch.com/api/search.php?q=query</p>